If you or someone you know are in immediate danger, please call 911 or go to your closest emergency room.

 First Session Expectations

 At the first session you can expect us to chat about what brings you to therapy and what you hope to accomplish during sessions.
-We’ll talk about ways I can help you and explore if my therapeutic approach is right for you.
+We’ll talk about ways we can help you and explore if our therapeutic approach is right for you.
 There will be forms to review and payment methods discussed.
-Subsequent sessions will get delve into whatever you’re struggling with.
+Subsequent sessions will delve into whatever you’re struggling with.